 Hormones

-- Thyroid glands make hormones that affect height growth.
+Thyroid glands produce hormones that have an impact on height growth.

 Gender